Hiring rose in 46 states in May yet jobless rates still high

 The virus and the accompanying shutdowns have devastated most states’ economies.
 Last month, four states recorded their highest unemployment rates on records dating to 1976: Massachusetts (16.3%), Delaware (15.8%), Florida (14.5%) and Minnesota (9.9%).

-Adam Kamins, senior regional economist at Moody’s Analytics, suggested that the broad-based job gains in May indicate that the government’s small business lending efforts, through the Paycheck Protection Program, likely spurred more hiring.
+Adam Kamins, senior regional economist at Moody’s Analytics, suggested that the broad-based job gains in May indicate that the government’s small business lending efforts, through the Paycheck Protection Program, helped spur more hiring.

 “Policies that benefit states similarly lifted all boats,” Kamins said.

 But so did New York, Michigan, and Massachusetts, which opened later than most other states.
-Hiring rose 5.2% in Michigan, the second-best job growth in the country last month, behind Vermont’s 6.4% gain.
+Hiring rose 5.2% in Michigan, the second-best job growth in the country in May, behind Vermont’s 6.4% gain.
 Michigan’s gain in part reflects the recall to work of many autoworkers last month.
 But the state also posted a sharp increase in construction jobs.

 Montana and Pennsylvania each reported a job gain of 4%, the third-largest increase, though Montana allowed businesses to restart earlier than Pennsylvania did.